 - Keeping a close eye on a lot of transactions incurs administrative costs for the banks.

-No interest payments: Most traditional checking accounts don't pay any interest to account holders, no matter how much is in the account.
+No interest payments: Most traditional checking accounts don’t pay any interest to account holders, no matter how much is in the account.
+But you can find checking accounts that pay interest if you shop around.

 Pays interest: Current yields on savings accounts may not be great, but they may be able to help you accumulate a little more cash over time.
+Shop around to make sure you get the best rate on a savings account.

 Why you need both